OmeWillem/wrts-unlocker/README.md

 2. When you've downloaded it you can click on it and tampermonkey should recognize the userscript.
 3. Then just follow tampermonkey's instructions
 4. Go to the StudyGo site and enjoy.

+### What does this unlock?
+1. It unlocks all the videos.
+2. It unlocks the "Oefenen" function on most StudyGo-made topics, so you have every question for free (not the free 2 that you already get)
+3. It unlocks the two paid learning methods.
+4. More to come probably.